alexanderjt3/techgear/DEVELOPER_GUIDE.md

 ### Step 4: Connect to Your Server

-1. **Servers Tab**: You should see "TechGear" listed
+**Purpose**: Establish connection between Inspector and your MCP server to enable tool discovery.

+**Steps**:
+1. Open Inspector in your browser (automatically opens)
+2. Navigate to **Servers** tab in the left sidebar
+3. Find "TechGear" in the list
-2. Click **Connect** next to TechGear
+4. Click **Connect** button
-3. Wait for green checkmark ✅
+5. Wait for green checkmark ✅ indicating successful connection

+**What happens during connection**:
+- Inspector sends `tools/list` request to your server
-**What's happening:** Inspector is making a request to `http://localhost:3000/mcp` to discover available tools and resources.
+- Inspector sends `resources/list` request to discover widgets
+- Your server responds with available tools and resources
+- Inspector displays discovered capabilities

+**Troubleshooting**:
+- **Connection failed**: Ensure MCP server is running (`npm run dev` in Terminal 1)
+- **No tools listed**: Check server logs for widget registration errors
+- **Timeout**: Verify URL in `mcp.config.json` matches your server

 ### Step 5: Test in Playground

+**Purpose**: Verify that widgets render correctly and respond to natural language queries.

 1. Click **Playground** tab
 2. Select a model (or use MCPJam's free models)